 This usually presents as an achy pain down your shins that comes on with activity and when persistent, can also be referred to as “medial tibial stress syndrome”.
 This sort of issue can range from being quite minor and short lived to quite severe, when not managed well.
 The initial injury is often a mild soft tissue inflammation but when recurrent this inflammatory process can effect the neighbouring bone, resulting in bony stress.
 When unmanaged, this bony stress can progress to a stress fracture so, see your osteopath before it gets to that.

 With shin splints you can typically walk and even jump without pain, but there’s a tightness and ache that develops around your shin when you run and it’s usually more pronounced when there’s any incline.
 A dull ache may then persist after your training and it may be tender to touch and/or walk.
 If the pain persists into the night, you’re likely to be in bone stress territory and you should definitely get it seen to.

 Often considered the most serious of all the typical running injuries, unrelenting bony stress can sometimes accumulate and degrade bone to produce a structural fracture.
 The repetitive impact of running means loading volume accumulates easily and sometimes this leads to shin, heal and foot fractures.
 Stress fractures are different to acute fractures that happens in a single traumatic event, stress fractures accumulate gradually over time, which means they can be prevented.
 Like any progressive injury, it’s important to listen to your pain and respond early—an osteopath can help make sure you’re on track to prevent or recover from stress fractures caused by running.

 If you’re a runner with pain, or would like to be a runner but pain is stopping you – book an appointment with one of our osteopaths.
-If you’re not sure we can help you, we’ll happily do a 15 minute assessment free of charge so we can be sure we’re not wasting your time or money.
+If you’re not sure we can help you, feel free to contact us to discuss your situation.